 You learn techniques you can use on your own to manage your symptoms, giving you more control over your mental health.

-Prism is the first new PTSD treatment approved by the FDA in 20 years.
-For PTSD, clinical studies show that 67% patients had significant symptom improvement, including better sleep.
+Prism is the first new PTSD treatment approved by the FDA in seven years.
+For PTSD, clinical studies show that 67% of patients had significant symptom improvement, including better sleep.
 For depression, 76% of patients experienced meaningful reduction in symptoms.

 Side effects are mild and temporary.
-Some people report headache or fatigue that goes away on its own after sessions.
+Some people report headache or fatigue that goes away on its own after completing the Prism session.

-Practice mental strategies while watching animated characters respond to your brain activity.
+Practice using personal mental strategies while watching animated characters respond to your brain activity.

 Like most treatments, Prism doesn't work well for everyone.
 Some people may see dramatic improvements while others may have more modest results.